gjd2003/MAE263F-homework-gu/homework_2/README.md

-Open the Homework1.ipynb in Google colab
+Open the Homework2.py in a python Interpreter

-In Cell Simulation Loop/Main Simulation Loop Line 5, select implicit/explicit method

-Then click run all to run simulation.
-The visualization results will show in output.
+Use the command python Homework2.py

+Or click start in an IDE such as pycharm

+Python Version: 3.12, Requirements: Numpy, Matplotlib